 This depends on your plan.
 While some plans only cover eye exams, many include glasses and/or contacts as well!

 Can I use my insurance to buy glasses at Pearle Vision – even if I got my prescription somewhere else?

 Yes!
 You don’t need to get your eyewear at the same place you received your eye exam.
 Many optometrists have a limited selection of frames and lenses.
 No matter where you get your prescription, you’re always welcome to bring it to us.
 Pearle Vision EyeCare Centers offer a wide selection of designer frames and state-of-the-art lenses, and we’d love nothing more than to help you find your perfect pair.

 Can I get an eye exam without insurance?

 We want everyone to get the health care they need and deserve, which is why we accept any new patients with or without eye exam insurance.
 Contact your neighborhood Pearle Vision EyeCare Center ahead of time to request an estimate for the cost of an eye exam without insurance so that you can budget accordingly.
 If you don’t have insurance, be sure to ask about any available discounts, promotions, or payment options.

 Whether you’ve obtained your vision insurance through an employer, a family member’s plan, or have purchased an individual eye care plan, Pearle Vision can help you navigate and understand your insurance.
-Being informed about your vision insurance can help ensure you’re getting the services you need without receiving an unexpected bill at the end.
-Plus, we may have promotional offers that may be able to be combined with your plan!
+Being informed about your vision insurance can help ensure you’re getting the services you need without receiving an unexpected bill.
+Plus, we may have promotional offers that could be combined with your plan!
 Our eye care experts are also here to walk you through the process and answer any questions you may have before, during, and after your visit.

 We are here to help you navigate your insurance and answer any of your questions.
 If you’d like to come in for an eye exam, book an appointment at your neighborhood Pearle Vision EyeCare Center and take advantage of your vision insurance benefits.